-Note: 1.
-The multi-speed settings override the main speeds (across terminals 2-5, 4-5).

-- 2. The multi-speeds can also be set in the PU or external operation mode. - 3.
-For 3-speed setting, if two or three speeds are simultaneously selected, priority is given to the frequency setting of the lower signal. - 4.
+- Note: 1.
+The priorities of external terminal of the frequency command are in order of jog, multi-speed, terminal 4 and terminal 2. - 2.
+The multi-speeds can also be set in the PU or external operation mode. - For 3-speed setting, if two or three speeds are simultaneously selected, priority is given to the frequency setting of the lower signal. - 4.
 Pr.
 24 to Pr.
 27 and Pr.
 232 to Pr.
 239 settings have no priority between them. - 5.
-The parameter values can be changed during operation. - 6.
-When terminal assignment is changed using Pr.
+The parameter values can be changed during operation. - When input terminal assignment is changed using Pr.
 180 to Pr.
-183, the other functions may be affected.
-Check the functions of the corresponding terminals before making setting.
+183, other functions may be affected.
+Check the functions of the corresponding terminals before making setting. - When only the REX signal is on with "9999" set in Pr.232, the set frequency is changed to 0Hz.